Nausicaä of the Valley of the Wind (manga): Creation

-Miyazaki has stated in interviews that he frequently worked close to publication deadlines and that he was not always able to finish his monthly instalments for serialization in Animage.
-On such occasions he sometimes created apologetic cartoons.
+Miyazaki has stated in interviews that he frequently worked close to publication deadlines, and that he was not always able to finish his monthly installments for serialization in Animage.
+On such occasions, he sometimes created apologetic cartoons.
 These were printed in the magazine, instead of story panels, to explain to his readers why there were fewer pages that month or why the story was absent entirely.
-Miyazaki has indicated that he continued making improvements to the story prior to the publication of the tankōbon volumes, in which chapters from the magazine were collected in book form.
+Miyazaki has indicated that he continued refining the story before the publication of the tankōbon volumes, in which chapters from the magazine were collected in book form.
 Changes made throughout the story, before the release of each tankōbon volume, range from subtle additions of shading to the insertion of entirely new pages.
-Miyazaki also redrew panels and sometimes the artwork was changed on whole pages.
+Miyazaki also redrew panels, and sometimes the artwork was changed on whole pages.
 He made alterations to the text and changed the order in which panels appeared.
 The story as re-printed in the tankōbon spans 7 volumes for a combined total of 1060 pages.

-Miyazaki has said that the lengthy creation process of the Nausicaä manga, repeatedly tackling its themes as the story evolved over the years, not only changed the material but also affected his personal views on life and changed his political perspectives.
+Miyazaki has said that the lengthy creation process of the Nausicaä manga, repeatedly tackling its themes as the story evolved over the years, changed the material and affected his personal views on life and politics.
 He also noted that his continued struggle with the subject matter in the ongoing development of the Nausicaä manga allowed him to create different, lighter, films than he would have been able to make without Nausicaä providing an outlet for his more serious thoughts throughout the period of its creation.
 Marc Hairston notes that, “Tellingly, Miyazaki’s first film after finishing the Nausicaä manga was Mononoke Hime, which examined many of the themes from the manga and is arguably the darkest film of his career.”